-We welcome the announcement of Professor Chris Shaw in his appointment to the Hugh Green Chair in Translational Neuroscience in the Centre for Brain Research at the University of Auckland.
-The Hugh Green Foundation has generously endowed this Chair in Translational Neuroscience and the Hugh Green Biobank in perpetuity in the Centre for Brain Research.
+We welcome the appointment of Professor Chris Shaw to the Hugh Green Chair in Translational Neuroscience in the Centre for Brain Research at the University of Auckland.

-In his inaugural lecture, “Gene therapy strategies for motor neuron disease“, Professor Shaw will discuss the remarkable progress recently achieved with a pioneering gene therapy delivery method for patients with spinal muscular atrophy (SMA).
+In his inaugural lecture, “Gene therapy strategies for motor neuron disease“, Professor Shaw discussed the remarkable progress recently achieved with a pioneering gene therapy delivery method for patients with spinal muscular atrophy (SMA).
 SMA is characterised by the loss of motor neurons, or nerve cells, in the spinal cord and is classified as a motor neuron disease.
 This progress has sparked a proliferation of gene therapy programmes for many neurodegenerative disorders.
 Professor Shaw’s team has led the discovery of several genes responsible for motor neuron disease (MND) and frontotemporal dementia (FTD) and has recently launched a spinout gene therapy company.
-This talk will provide an update on current approaches for gene therapies for MND and FTD, with the aim of finding more effective therapies for people with these devastating neurodegenerative disorders.
+Professor Shaw also discussed current approaches for gene therapies for MND and FTD, with the aim of finding more effective therapies for people with these devastating neurodegenerative disorders.

 Most recently Professor Chris Shaw and colleagues established a spinout gene therapy company AviadoBio, which uses AAV vectors to gene supplement and knockdown for neurodegenerative disorders.
 Award highlights include the “Forbes Norris Award” for Amyotrophic Lateral Sclerosis Care and Research (2009), “Sheila Essey Prize” for Amyotrophic Lateral Sclerosis Research (2012) and “Kea World Class New Zealander Award” (2019).
 Professor Shaw is clinically active, running an ALS patient clinic at King’s College Hospital and leading clinical trials of advanced gene therapies.